ravichaganti5593/ICEF-Code/README.md

 # ICEF-Code
 This is a repository for ICEF.
-All the files are mainly written in HTML, CSS, and JavaScript.
+All the files are mainly written in PHP, HTML, CSS, and JavaScript.
+Certain files will be uploaded including:

+1. Research - PHP and JavaScript
+2. Index Page (sidebar - center and bottom, page template) - PHP

-Models are designed simulated using Tableau software and extracted into ICEF's webpages using JavaScript.
+Models are designed and simulated by using Tableau software and extracted into ICEF's webpages by using JavaScript.